 Mesquite Control: Individual Treatments

 Honey mesquite (Prosopis glandulosa Torr.) is a shrub or small tree 3 to 12 feet tall.
-Mesquite always has been a part of the plant community in New Mexico, but historically mesquite was confined primarily to water courses and other moist sites.
+Mesquite has always been a part of the plant community in New Mexico, but was historically confined primarily to water courses and other moist sites.
 The introduction of domestic livestock, increased control of wildfire, and droughts all gave woody plants a competitive advantage and resulted in changes in rangeland plant composition.

 Efforts to control mesquite will not produce lasting results without a commitment to sound grazing management.
 If overgrazing occurs, mesquite or other undesirable vegetation will return to dominate the site.